DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: Experiment Evaluation

 \section{Experiment Evaluation}

-In this section, we assess the effectiveness of our proposed DTKG framework on four commonly-used datasets with different levels of reasoning difficulty, also we demonstrate the superiority of the dual-track framework through ablation studies.
+We assess the effectiveness of our proposed DTKG framework on six commonly-used datasets with different levels of reasoning difficulty, also we demonstrate the superiority of the dual-track framework through ablation studies.